rohanmohapatra/hdbscan-cpp/README.md

 Based on the paper:
 > R. Campello, D. Moulavi, and J. Sander, Density-Based Clustering Based on Hierarchical Density Estimates In: Advances in Knowledge Discovery and Data Mining, Springer, pp 160-172.
 2013

+Design of the Clustering algorithm is referenced from [this](https://github.com/doxakis/HdbscanSharp).

 ### How to Run this code?

 Clone this project as this contains the library.